-$^5$ Effective apodization is sometimes also be referred to as the "modulation efficiency."
+5Effective apodization is sometimes also be referred to as the "modulation efficiency."
 Both of these terms will be used throughout the thesis.

 Figure 3.7: Off-axis detector.
-The dark shaded region is the aperture placed properly on-axis.
+The dark shaded region is the aperture with radius r placed properly on-axis.
 The light shaded region is the aperture placed off-axis, increasing the effective aperture size.
-The black circles indicate possible locations of peaks and troughs of the Airy disk about the axis.
+The concentric circles indicate possible locations of peaks and troughs of the Airy disk about the axis.
+This figure is based on one in Bernardo [65].